 Sense International joining consortium of charities to deliver inclusive development programme

-At yesterday’s Global Disability Summit, the Department for International Development (DFID) confirmed funding for a consortium of charities, including Sense International, which will deliver an inclusive development programme in Bangladesh, Kenya, Nepal, and Tanzania among others.
+At yesterday’s Global Disability Summit, the Foreign, Commonwealth & Development Office (FCDO) confirmed funding for a consortium of charities, including Sense International, which will deliver an inclusive development programme in Bangladesh, Kenya, Nepal, and Tanzania among others.

 The consortium will find ways to support 100,000 people with disabilities to access health services, enable 10,000 children with disabilities to go to school, and help up to 45,000 people with disabilities to increase their income.
 It will test innovative approaches to disability inclusion and generate high quality research to fill gaps and discover what works in this under-resourced area.
 Interventions that work will be scaled up, widening their reach, and new learning and evidence shared across the global development community and national governments.